clstmbrly/Practice-Testing-Area/cpct_help_html.md

 <p>Do you often need to analyze Federal PKI certificates for conformance to certificate profiles?
 If your answer is <i>yes</i>, then the Certificate Profile Conformance Tool (CPCT) is for you.</p>

-<p>CPCT is a friendly tool that instantaneously analyzes a certificate and displays its conformance results.
+<p>CPCT is a friendly tool that instantly analyzes a certificate and displays conformance test results.
 Not only that&nbsp;-&nbsp;CPCT clearly explains the reason for any nonconformance.
-What's more, you can download a formatted Test Report (.xls or .pdf) to submit as part of an Federal PKI Annual Review package or retain for your organization's needs.</p>
+What's more, you can download a formatted Test Report (.xls or .pdf) to submit as part of a Federal PKI Annual Review package or retain for your organization's needs.</p>

-<p></p>

-<h2>Unordered List with Disc Bullets</h2>

 <ul style="list-style-type:disc">
+<li> <a href="whoneedscpct">Who Needs CPCT?</a>
 <li>[Who Needs CPCT?](#who-needs-cpct)</li>
 <li>[Operating System Requirements](#operating-system-requirements)</li>
 <li>[How Does This Work?](#how-does-this-work)</li>